madras-coders/Auto-Irrigation-System-Rpi/README.md

 ## irrigation_app.py

 File contains the program to read the moisture sensor values, start and stop the pump, store the logs and send text message if watered.
-To setup a automated watering system this file is enough and it has all the functionalities.
-MySql to store the logs and sending text message is optional.

 ## Scheduling